matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 AMD Radeon 5700XT GPU is an attention-commanding center piece here.

-This is the component I spent the most time thinking about.
+This is the component I spent the most time wallowing about.
 The reasons for choosing this GPU have carried on in my mind since before I began planning the 2017 build.
-Budgets, timing, many other factors played into me being gun-shy.
+Budgets, timing, and the bitcoin boom kept me on my Nvidia GTX 1080.
 After 3 years of back-and-forth I decided to shoot my shot.
 The specific variant of this card was chosen due to it's aggressive thermal performance compared to other models of the same card.

 I would be liar if I said the aggressive design wasn't also a contributing factor.

 I'm a slave to appearances.

+But the primary draw was to remove myself from Nvidia's Closed Source Prop drivers and reward one of AMD's biggest engineering strides: Pushing their Linux Graphics Drivers directly into the Linux Kernel - ensuring all linux distros booting a modern kernel will have full GPU support out of the box.

 ### Big Brain Time